Los Angeles, California the Center of Car Culture

 Steve McQueen – The King of Cool

 Actor and racer Steve McQueen embodied L.A.’s love of speed and style.
-His car and motorcycle passion — seen in films like Bullitt — made him a lasting icon of California’s car lifestyle.
+His passion for cars and motorcycles, seen in films like Bullitt, made him a lasting symbol of California’s vibrant car culture, where both performance and aesthetics are celebrated.

 Operating from his Venice Beach shop, Carroll Shelby developed the AC Cobra and Shelby Mustang, cementing L.A.’s reputation as a hub for high-performance innovation.